 Paying at Sziget

 If you don’t like the idea of wearing your money around your wrist, you can also pay using a contactless Mastercard card.
 I always used my contactless TransferWise card but I think you could also use a regular credit card.

 Sziget festival aftermovie

 Are you in the mood yet?
-Still deciding Then maybe last year’s aftermovie might help your mind.
+Or still deciding?
+Then maybe last year’s aftermovie might help your mind.